marcusoftnet/marcusoftnet.github.io/_posts/2014-11-19-how-i-prepare-presentation.md

 It's now time to move to slides.
 I use [Keynote](https://www.apple.com/mac/keynote) but [PowerPoint](http://www.microsoft.com/mac/powerpoint) is of course another option.

 Or [Prezi](http://prezi.com/) or some of the HTML tools.
-As you soon realise the way I do slides the tool doesn't matter too much.
+As you soon realize the way I do slides the tool doesn't matter too much.
 Most of the tools I've seen or use can handle my ... requirements.

 One thing that have saved me a lot of time and helps me past creative blockage is to have a small introduction deck of me.
 Here's how it looks right now - I change it a lot: